Yordan Alvarez Preview, Player Props: Astros vs. Mariners

 Yordan Alvarez At The Plate

-- In 44.2% of his games this year, Alvarez has had at least one RBI.
-He's picked up more than one in 24.7% and driven in three or more of his team's runs in seven contests.
+- In 43.6% of his games this year, Alvarez has tallied at least one RBI.
+In 19 of those games (24.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.